MrAlpha786/SpaceInvaders/README.md

 # pygame-space-invaders
-Space Invader game written in Python
+Space Invader (not the famous Space Invader) game written in Python